 You can send personalized emails, take follow-ups, send out newsletters, and invoices on a defined timeline.
 With automation, you can reduce repetitive tasks, human errors, and utilize saved time in more fecund ways.

 Contact management software was a vital step for the evolution of customer relationship management system.
 Every important feature of CRM revolves around contacts, and we’re finding more ways to stay connected with contacts to build a stronger relationship.
 Today, CRM is on SaaS and Mobile, and it will inevitably evolve again when businesses demand change.

 Contact management in CRM is extremely important for small businesses and startups.
-With contact management feature in Salesmate CRM, you get a 360° customer view showing every tiny activity with the contact.
+With contact management feature in a small business CRM like Salesmate, you get a 360° customer view showing every tiny activity with the contact.
 Find everything about your client or prospect on a single screen, starting from contact info to lead progress.